 However, trends will date your channel very quickly, so tread lightly.

 The goal should be to weigh in on a hot topic that will get new eyeballs on your channel.
-Take a look at one such example down below.
-A few months ago, I did a video on singer Chloe Bailey.
+Click here to watch a video I did on singer, Chloe Bailey.

 7. Engage With Your Audience